tjmahr/Psych711/readings/reading_02.md

 6. Whether a parametric or nonparametric statistic is used
 7. Measurement reliability

-**For which types of solutions are standard errors generally calculated in maximum likelihood estimation: for the standardized or for the unstandardized solution?
-Once my SEM has generated the estimates for one type of solution, can I apply the statistical significance of the estimates to the other type of solution (i.e., does the statistical significance of the standardized regression weights apply to the unstandardized regression weights and/or vice versa)?**
+### For which types of solutions are standard errors generally calculated in maximum likelihood estimation: for the standardized or for the unstandardized solution?

+> Once my SEM has generated the estimates for one type of solution, can I apply the statistical significance of the estimates to the other type of solution (i.e., does the statistical significance of the standardized regression weights apply to the unstandardized regression weights and/or vice versa)?

-Standard errors are generally calculate for the unstandardized solution.
+Standard errors are generally calculated for the unstandardized solution.
 The significance of the unstandardized estimate does not automatically carry over to the standarized estimate.

-**We are going to evaluate our structural models by computing a Chi square statistic.
-Does chi square indicate the degree of perfect fit or the degree of approximate fit.**
+### We are going to evaluate our structural models by computing a Chi square statistic.
+Does chi square indicate the degree of perfect fit or the degree of approximate fit.

 Approximate fit.
+It permits an acceptable degree of departure from a perfect or exact fit.

-**What is the difference between parametric and nonparametric bootstrapping?**
+### What is the difference between parametric and nonparametric bootstrapping?

-In parametric bootstrapping, the observations are resampled from a theoretical probability distribution, whereas in nonparametric bootstrapping, observations are resampled from a pseudopopulation (our sample).
+In parametric bootstrapping, the observations are resampled from a theoretical probability distribution, whereas in nonparametric bootstrapping, observations are resampled (with replacement) from a pseudopopulation (our sample).

 Chapter 3
 -------------------------------------------------------------------------------

-**Assuming means are not analyzed, what are the three types of data input formats that all standard SEM programs can analyze?**
+### Assuming means are not analyzed, what are the three types of data input formats that all standard SEM programs can analyze?

 1. Raw data
 2. Covariance matrix